-The 2-day itinerary in Kyoto starts from the famous Fushimi Inari Shrine where you can see thousands of red torii gates.
-It’s one of the most popular photography spots in Kyoto!
-Let’s count how many gates there are!
+Let’s start your Kyoto trip from the famous Fushimi Inari Shrine where you can see thousands of red torii gates.
+It’s one of the most photogenic spots in Kyoto.

 The next stop is Kiyomizudera (or Kiyomizu Temple), one of the most famous temples and sightseeing spots in Kyoto.
-Near the temple, there are areas called Sannen Zaka and Ninen Zaka that remains traditional atmosphere with well-preserved buildings.
-We recommend you to stop there and have Udon for lunch!
+Near the temple, there are areas called Sannen Zaka and Ninen Zaka that have a traditional atmosphere with well-preserved buildings.
+We recommend you stop there and have Udon noodles for lunch!

 How about visiting Ginkakuji temple?
-It’s very simple and has Zen atmosphere.
-And gardens are also beautiful!
-After Ginkakuji temple, you could have relax time to walk through Tetsugaku no michi (Philosopher’s Path).
-You will find hidden shrines and small cafes or restaurants in the path.
+It’s a sophisticated temple and has Zen atmosphere.
+And the gardens are also beautiful!
+After Ginkakuji temple, you can have a relaxing walk through Tetsugaku no michi (Philosopher’s Path).
+You will find hidden shrines, small cafes and restaurants along the path.

-Gion area is very famous spot for Maiko and Geiko because there are many Tea houses where Maiko and Geiko have their performances!
-If you are very lucky, you could see Maiko going in to Tea house.
-If you definitely want to see, you could see the performance in Gion Corner.
+The Gion area is a very famous spot for Maiko and Geiko (or Geisha) because there are many Ozashiki where they perform!
+If you are very lucky, you can see Maiko walking on the streets of Gion.

-Kyoto has its own unique food culture and there are some signature dishes like Yuba, Kaiseki, Hamo etc. When in Kyoto, you should try local food to see the difference between Tokyo and Kyoto dishes.
-In Pontocho area, there are many restaurants in beautiful atmosphere.
-Enjoy Japanese food and night!
+Kyoto has its own unique food culture and there are some signature dishes like Yuba, Kaiseki, Hamo etc. If you already travel around Tokyo, you should try local food to see the difference between dishes in Tokyo and Kyoto.
+In the Pontocho area, there are many restaurants and bars in a beautiful atmosphere where you can enjoy the evening.

-We also recommend you to take a food and drink hopping tour which is guided by local expert!
+We also recommend you to take a bar hopping tour which is guided by local experts!
 You can explore and hop several restaurants and bars where locals usually hang out.
-You may not find these places without local guides as they are usually not on guidebooks.
+You may not find these places without local guides as they are usually not in guidebooks.
 Check the link below to find out more details about the tour!

 9am Kinkakuji Temple

 Kinkakuji Temple is another one of the most famous spots in Kyoto, also known as the golden pavilion.
-When you research Kyoto you probably have seen a the picture of this stunning temple!
-Though the place is often very crowded, it is definitely worth go and see it with your own eyes.
-In the day of snow or autumn leaves, it could get even busier.
+When you research Kyoto you probably have seen a picture of this stunning temple!
+Though the place is often very crowded, it is definitely worth going and seeing it with your own eyes.
+On a day of snow or autumn leaves, it could get even busier.

 10am Ryoanji Temple

-Ryoanji is very famous for its’ Zen garden from 15th century.
+Ryoanji is very famous for its’ Zen garden from the 15th century.
 In the garden, there are 15 rocks, but you can find only 14 rocks from everywhere.
-It looks like indicating that nothing is perfect.
+It’s said that it indicates nothing is perfect.

 1pm Togetsukyo bridge

-Next let’s move to Arashiyama area.
+Next, let’s move to the Arashiyama area.
 There is a very famous bridge called Togetsukyo Bridge.
 It’s one of the most picturesque spots in Kyoto.
-The view of the bridge with Oigawa River is very beautiful!
+The view of the bridge over the Oigawa River is very beautiful!